buzzqw/TUS/OBSS/OBSSv2-eng.md

 Particularly intelligent mounts tend to prefer acting on their own rather than being commanded.

 You can only control a mount if it has been trained to accept a rider.
-War-trained saurovalli creatures are presumed to have received such training.
+War-trained saurovals creatures are presumed to have received such training.

 By spending 1 of your Actions, you can make the mount perform 2 of these Actions: Move, Attack, Disengage.